-To help workplaces with user friendly carbon reduction solutions instead of regular water cooler dispensers, my company has partnered with Pure Health Solutions’ Pure Water Technology®, the developer of a six-stage, state-of-the-art water purification system, to deliver businesses with fresh, cold, high-purity drinking water at the touch of a button.
+This is to help workplaces with user friendly carbon reduction solutions instead of regular water cooler dispensers.
+So my company has partnered with Pure Health Solutions’ Pure Water Technology®.
+They are the developer of a six-stage, state-of-the-art water purification system.
+All to deliver businesses with fresh, cold, high-purity drinking water at the touch of a button.

 The Environmental Protection Agency (EPA) requires that community water systems provide customers with an annual water quality report.
-These Consumer Confidence Reports provide information about the quality of the drinking water supply.
-Once your review this report, you can assess what contaminants may be in play and which filter works best to address it.
+These Consumer Confidence Reports provide information.
+All about the quality of the drinking water supply.
+So once your review this report, you can assess.
+Especially what contaminants may be in play and which filter works best to address it.

-The City of San Diego issues a Drinking Water Quality Report every year on July 1st.
-This report, which generally arrives with your water invoice, includes important information about the water we drink.
-For San Diego and other cities nationwide, you can also request a copy of your area water quality report from your water company or visit the Environmental Protection Agency at www.epa.gov.
+The City of San Diego issues a Drinking Water Quality Report.
+Issued every year on July 1st.
+This report, which generally arrives with your water invoice.
+It includes important information about the water we drink.
+For San Diego and other cities nationwide, you can also request a copy of your area water quality report.
+All from your water company or visit the Environmental Protection Agency at www.epa.gov.

 Invest in a testing kit and test your water both at home and in the office.

-These samples can be submitted to laboratories for analysis.
-The safety of our drinking water should never be taken for granted and we should do everything we can to ensure our liquid “staff of life” is clean and fresh from bio-contaminants.
+These samples can be submitted to labs for analysis.
+So the safety of our drinking water should never be taken for granted.
+Also we should do everything we can to ensure our liquid “staff of life” is clean.
+Finally, fresh from bio-contaminants.

-About the author: Janice Nath is an Ambience Architect for Ambius, www.ambius.com.com/janice the global leader of enriching the workplace, and is based in San Diego, California.
-In addition to plantscaping and design services, she services many San Diego clients with Ambius Hydrofresh which provides clean, fresh water to businesses.
+About the author: Janice Nath is an Ambience Architect for Ambius, www.ambius.com.com/janice the global leader of enriching the workplace.
+She is also based in San Diego, California.
+In addition to plantscaping and design services, she services many San Diego clients.
+All with Ambius Hydrofresh.
+Finally which provides clean, fresh water to businesses.

 image Source: Tetra Pak